instacart/jardin-archived/README.rst

         'method': 'disk',
         'options': {
-            'dir': <path to cache directory> # default to `/tmp/jardin_cache` 'size': 100000 # maximum size in bytes of cached files. when size is below limit, files are deleted based on LRU # default to None
+            'dir': <path to cache directory> # default to `/tmp/jardin_cache` 'limit': 100000 # maximum size in bytes of cached files. when size of cache is above limit, files are deleted based on LRU # default to None
         }
     }